This cargo subcommand aims to make it easy and convenient to build, develop and deploy client-side Web applications written in Rust.

 mkdir -p ~/.cargo/bin mv cargo-web ~/.cargo/bin ```

-will run your tests under headless Chrome.
+By default cargo web test will run your tests under headless Chrome.
 To be able to use this on Travis

-you need to add something like this to your .travis.yml
+you need to add something like this to your .travis.yml:

 yaml